ymzayek/yeastcells-detection-maskrcnn/README.md

 **Infomration and feature extraction**

 This pipeline allows you to extract infomration about the detected yeast cells in the time-series.
 The `features.group` function groups the segmentations by frame.
 You can use the `features.get_seg_track` function to find the number of segmentations and number of tracked cells (in total or by frame).
 The `features.extract_contours` function gives the contour points [x,y] for each segmentation.
 The `features.polygons_per_cluster` function uses the [Shapely](https://shapely.readthedocs.io/en/stable/manual.html) polygon class to output polygons for each label.
 The polygon class can be used to extract the area in pixels of the polygon and plot it over time.
+The masks for all segmented cell can be extracted using the function `features.get_masks`.
+The polygon boundry and mask of a particular cell can be plotted over the brightfield image using `visualize.plot_polygon_mask` as shown in the figure below.

 <table>
   <tr>